-NRM Chook Tucker provides your hens with a blanced diet containing the protein, energy and calcium that they need for good health and great eggs.
+A wholesome complete feed suitable for all laying hens.
+With the goodness of quality grain, kibbled maize and nutritionally rich pellets, NRM Chook Tucker is formulated to provide your hens with a balanced diet containing the protein, energy and calcium they need for good health and great eggs.